Drakyen/Aer-Client/README.md

 and .json version files for releases.
 To get around this, at some point in the future (Hopefully soon after I make all my hooks injection based), I will make a installer that can inject my source code into a unmodified 1.12.2 version.

+You can also join my development discord server [here](https://discord.gg/F8B9WeC)

 Hope ya'll enjoy the project!